isomerpages/moe-clementitownsec/_key-programmes-in-ctss/Applied Learning Programme (ALP).md

 </li>
 </ol>
 <p>Three of our students, Khor Ize, Vernice Chin Xingnie and Xu Ruixian developed
-a machine that leverages on AI to identify recyclable meterials and activate robotic swivel arms to place the materials in the correct collection bins.</p>
+a machine that leverages on AI to identify recyclable materials and activate robotic swivel arms to place the materials in the correct collection bins.</p>
 <p></p>
 <div class="isomer-image-wrapper">